visioninhope/inferable-agents/data-connector/README.md

 Inferable Data Connector is a bridge between your data systems and Inferable.
 Configure your data sources in a json file and start conversing with your data in natural language.

-Works locally, and in any dockerized environment with zero incoming network access required.
+Works locally, and in any dockerized environment without exposing your database to the public internet.

 ## Features